Here’s The Interesting History Of Wine! Read On To Know

 The wine has been popularized by the idea of the French paradox.

-French paradox emphasizes on the French ritual of having red wine with their meals which keep them disease free and youthful for longer.
+French paradox emphasizes on the French ritual of having red wine with their meals which keeps them disease-free and youthful for longer.

 Via – img1.cookinglight.timeinc.net

-However, the truth is, it’s not the French who invented wine.
+However, the truth is, that it’s not the French who Invented wine

 As a matter of fact, according to the history of wine, it was actually not exactly invented as much as discovered.